mohamedyakoub/MIPS/README.md

-# MIPS
-A single cycle 32 MIPS Processor
+# A single cycle 32 MIPS Processor